faran1512/faran1512.github.io/_posts/2025-11-27-Setting_up_elixir_bootlin_for_chromium.md

 http://localhost:8080/
 ```

-We will see the following:
+The source code will open in the browser:

 ![chromium source code in elixir bootlin](../assets/img/Blogs/elixir.png)